-Updates: Snow to increase amid falling temperatures this evening with roads turning slick
+Updates: Snow to increase as temperatures fall this evening and roads turn slick

 Tomorrow (Saturday): Some snow showers may still be around in the morning, especially east of town and toward the bay.
 With a cold pocket aloft still moving away, clouds may fill the skies at times through the day.
 There could be a snow shower in the afternoon, as well.
 High temperatures in the mid- to upper 20s will feel at least 10 degrees colder, with northwest winds around 15 to 25 mph and gusts past 40 mph.

 Sunday: Lots of sun.
-Coming off frigid lows in the 10 to 15 range, temperatures are unlikely to rise very high.
+Coming off frigid lows in the range of 10 to 15 degrees, temperatures are unlikely to rise very high.
 Freezing seems like a good target for now.
 Winds should be a good deal lighter, and out of the west, around 10 mph.

 See Camden Walker’s forecast through the weekend.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.